secretGeek/documentation/en/user-guide/interactions/index.md

 ## API Overview

-Underpinning the interaction infrastructure is the `Interaction<TInteractionData>` class.
+Underpinning the interaction infrastructure is the `Interaction<TInput, TOutput>` class.
 This class provides the glue between collaborating components of the interaction.
 It is responsible for distributing interactions to handlers.

-The `TInteractionData` generic type argument must be a type that extends the `InteractionData` class.
-An instance of `InteractionData` encapsulates the data related to an interaction, as well as the interaction result.

-`InteractionData` is abstract, and is not something you'd typically use directly.
-Instead, you can use the `InteractionData<TResult>` class.
-This class strongly-types the result of the interaction.
-For example, if your interaction requires a yes/no answer, you could use an `InteractionData<bool>` to obtain it.

-If your interaction requires extra data specific to your use case, you can subclass `InteractionData<TResult>`.
-In fact, ReactiveUI includes one such subclass called `ErrorInteractionData<TResult>`.
-This class adds an `Error` property (of type `Exception`), which makes it a suitable option in error recovery scenarios.
+The input type, `TInput`, can contain whatever data the handlers need.
+The output type, `TOutput`, is the type of the interaction's result.
+For example, an instance of `Interaction<string, bool>` can be used to ask whether to delete a certain file.

+Interaction handlers receive an `InteractionContext<TInput, TOutput>`.
+The interaction context exposes the input for the interaction via the `Input` property.
+In addition, it provides a means for handlers to supply the interaction's output by calling the `SetOutput` method.

 A typical arrangement of interaction components and their roles is: